asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Asterisk-Configuration-for-ARI.md

----
+!!! note A WebSocket connection is necessary!

-**Note: A WebSocket connection is necessary!** If you have not connected a WebSocket to Asterisk for a particular application, when a channel enters into Stasis for that application, Asterisk will immediately eject the channel from the application and return back to the dialplan.
+    If you have not connected a WebSocket to Asterisk for a particular application, when a channel enters into Stasis for that application, Asterisk will immediately eject the channel from the application and return back to the dialplan.
 This is to prevent channels from entering into an application before something is ready to handle them.

     Note that if a connection is broken, Asterisk will know that a connection previously existed and will allow channels to enter (although you may got warned that events are about to get missed...)

----
+[//]: # (end-note)